Last updated on August 12th, 2023 by Jules Winnfield

 I actually knew about Keurig long before I started indulging in their coffee.
 Since I follow the stock market, I remember when Keurig Green Mountain merged with Dr. Pepper Snapple in 2018.
 They were good dividend stocks so I followed them closely.

 Now Keurig Dr. Pepper is a juggernaut in the beverage space.
-With 11 BILLION in revenue, and over 100 distribution sites in their network, they are a behemoth when it comes to making coffee and putting in the hands of coffee drinkers all over the world.
+With 11 BILLION in revenue, and over 100 distribution sites in their network, they are a behemoth when it comes to making coffee and putting it in the hands of coffee drinkers all over the world.

 Why the Keurig K1500?